 Contrary to popular belief, there are numerous ways to stop removal (deportation) in immigration court.

-In this article our California criminal and immigration lawyers discuss 15 of the best ways to fight deportation.
+In this article, our criminal and immigration lawyers discuss 15 of the best ways to fight deportation.

 Some of these "defenses" to deportation have very technical requirements.
-Our California immigration lawyers offer free consultations to discuss which may apply in your particular case.
+We offer free consultations to discuss which may apply in your particular case.

 - 1. You were not properly served with a Notice to Appear